Our Trust was formed in 1997 and today has around 150 members.

 - Work with The Gardens Trust to promote national awareness and support for the work of all county gardens trusts.

-We group activites into our main strands of research, education and conservation.
+We group activites into our main strands of research, outreach and conservation.
 Click the links to find out more.

 The Trust is fortunate in having active patrons and is run by a Council of Management currently led by Elizabeth Whittle.
 The Annual General Meeting includes a convivial lunch and an invited speaker, and is open to both members and visitors.